natenka/pyneng-book-en/docs/source/book/17_serialization/csv.rst

             print(row)

-Sometimes it is more convenient to obtain dictionaries in which keys are column names and values are column values.
+Sometimes it is more convenient to get dictionaries in which keys are column names and values are column values.

-For this purpose, module has **DictReader** (csv_read_dict.py file):
+For this purpose, module has ``DictReader`` (csv_read_dict.py file):

 .. code:: python